alf-p-steinbach/Expressive-Cpp/README.md

    spot, right here where it's used (plus it has some more interesting properties exemplified below).
 It can produce an expression result value, or not; by default it doesn't.

+While these pseudo-keywords express important differences, as a group they unify the syntax.
+In raw C++ they correspond to respectively `void`, `auto` and `[]`, which are a type, a non-type keyword, and an operator-like special syntax, which not only lack mnemonic value but in the case of `auto` is directly misleading, just an opportunistic reuse of a keyword used for something else entirely in original C. With `$proc`, `$func` and `$lambda` a function declaration always starts with pseudo-keyword that's readable and indicates what it is about.

 ### Historical reasons for the raw C++ terminology versus notation mismatch